 About

-The DISCO (Digital Inquiry, Speculation, Collaboration, and Optimism) Network is a consortium of investigators working to envision a new anti-racist and anti-ableist digital future.
+The DISCO (Digital Inquiry, Speculation, Collaboration, and Optimism) Network is a collective of interdisciplinary researchers working to envision a new anti-racist and anti-ableist digital future.

 DISCO Network Activities

-• Creating a mutual support and mentorship network for marginalized scholars in digital studies
+• Creating a mutual support and mentorship network for underserved students and scholars in digital studies

-• Fostering research collaboration and support through four lab sites across three universities
+• Fostering research collaboration and support through lab sites across four universities

-• Teaching humanistic perspectives about the history of race, gender, disability, and technological exclusion to undergraduate students
+• Teaching critical humanistic perspectives about the history of race, gender, disability, and technological exclusion

 What We Stand For